blair3sat/old-blair3sat.github.io/mission.md

 The ionosphere is a region of the atmosphere that contains charged plasma.
 The charged material in this region can influence wireless communications, as the charged plasma can reflect or refract radio waves.
 This can affect long-distance ground-based radio communication as well as ground-to-satellite radio communication.

-Understanding and mapping the charge density of the ionosphere is currently a priority for scientists as it would allow us to adapt communications systems and satellite electronics to better handle this environment.
+Understanding and mapping the charge density of the ionosphere will allow us to adapt communications systems and satellite electronics to better handle this environment.

 #### Ionosounding